knative/serving/community/ROLES.md

 ### Requirements

-The following apply to the part of the codebase for which one would be an approver in an OWNERS file:
+The following apply to the part of the codebase for which one would be an approver in a CODEOWNERS file:

 *   Reviewer of the codebase for at least 3 months